zhenya-mamenko/editable-table/README.md

 ## Events

+* `editingModeChanged` (isEditing: Boolean): Triggered when cell switched in editing mode from viewing or vice versa.
 * `update` (rows: Array): Triggered when a row's data is updated.
 * `validationError` ({rowId: number, columnKey: string, value: any, message: string}): Triggered when a validation error occurs.